 - a.
-Make sure the WG111 software is installed and the WG111 is connected to your PC. - b.
-Open the Wireless Assistant by clicking on the WG111 icon in the Windows system tray. - c.
-Click the Settings tab to display the view shown below.
+Make sure the WGM511 software is installed and the WGM511 is fully inserted in a CardBus slot in your PC. - b.
+Click the WGM511 icon in the Windows system tray to open the Smart Wizard Installation Assistant. - c.
+Click the Settings tab to display the Settings page shown below. - d.
+Select Ad Hoc for the Network Type. - e.
+Enter the SSID for the ad hoc network. - f.
+Click Apply.